University of Pristina: The National Library

 The National Library of Kosovo is located in the campus of UP.
 This library is the highest library institution in Kosovo established by the Parliament.
 It accepts donations; one from ORCA was accepted recently.
 The mission of the library is to collect, promote and preserve documents that are important for the state.
 They hold exhibitions, gatherings and they have a considerable and accessible number of books.
 This library is known for the unique history and architecture.
 Nevertheless, there is a big controversy for the beauty of the outside appearance of the library.

 Halls of Residence

 The campus contains eight halls of residence.
 They are considered affordable for all students.
 Moreover, in the per-month-price is included the food in the students' canteen center.

 Pristina International Summer University

 In 2001, the University of Pristina began the establishment of Pristina Summer University.
-More than 4,000 local, regional and international students and more than 400 local and international professors participate in the PISU.
+More than 4,000 local, regional and international students and more than 400 local and international professors partici pate in the PISU.

 In the summer of 2018, the University of Pristina (UP) organised the 18th edition of the Pristina International Summer University.